wavesplatform/docs.wavesplatform/docs/en/ride/advanced/import.md

-# [Ride v5] Import Libraries
+# Import Libraries

 You can create a library script containing function and variable definitions and import the library to other scripts.

 When compiling a dApp script, account or asset script that has imported libraries, the used functions and variables from the libraries are added to the compiled script.

-## Conditions

-* The library and the script that imported it use the [Standard library](/en/ride/script/standard-library) **version 5**.
-* The names of functions and variables are unique within the main script and all connected libraries.
+The names of functions and variables must be unique within the main script and all connected libraries.

 ## Script library